KwangEun/KwangEun.github.io/index.md

 ----

-* M.Sc., Daegu Catholic University, Department of Computer Information and Communications, 2019.
+* M.Sc., Daegu Catholic University, Department of Computer Information and Communications, Feb.
+2019. (will be :) )

-* B.Sc., Daegu Catholic University, Major of Information Communication Convergence in School of Information Technolofy, 2017.
+* B.Sc., Daegu Catholic University, Major of Information Communication Convergence in School of Information Technolofy, Feb.
+2017.

 ## Licenses